A place to gather, discover resources and research art, craft and design.

 In the spirit of our efforts to promote reconciliation, we acknowledge the traditional territories and oral practices of the Blackfoot Confederacy (Siksika, Piikani and Kainai), the Tsuut’ina (Sarcee), the Stoney Nakoda First Nations (Bearspaw, Chiniki and Wesley), the Metis Nation (Region 3) and all those who make their homes in the Treaty 7 region of Southern Alberta.

-Photo: Alisha Marie Adams, How the Raven Turned Black; a Mi'kmaq story told by my Auntie, Cone 04 earthenware, coloured slip, underglaze, glaze, 24K gold, 18K gold, hand cut, shibugami paper, bookboard, wire, 2018.
-Photo credit: Alisha Marie Adams.
+Piece of art by Alisha Marie Adams, named, How the Raven Turned Black; a Mi'kmaq story told by my Auntie.
+Using the following materials.
+Cone 04 earthenware, coloured slip, underglaze, glaze, 24K gold, 18K gold, hand cut, shibugami paper, bookboard, wire.